cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 `push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables are removed by the stack usage optimization down the line.

+Note: changes to the way unoptimized code is generated rendered this particular optimizer pretty much useless.
+It is kept around just in case it might become useful again.

 ## Temporary outputs elimination